 Sandra Lynch.
 Sort code: 60-83-71 Account number: 76045862

 We require you to pay the balance on all our courses (£75 for the Introduction and £375 for the Level 1) two weeks before the start of each course (the first of the month for each respective course).

 Instalments can be negotiated if circumstances necessitate - please don't hesitate to get in touch about this.

 Follow up instructions

 We respect your privacy and will store your personal information securely.
 This will only be shared amongst the team of facilitators and kept for the duration of the course.
-Your contact details will be kept to inform you on further courses unless you inform us otherwise.
+Your contact details will be kept to inform you of further courses unless you advise otherwise.